Pope Pius IX: Military

-The papal army in 1859 had 15,000 soldiers.
+The Papal army in 1859 had 15,000 soldiers.
 A separate military body, the elite Swiss Guard, served as the Pope's personal bodyguard.

 Universities

 The two papal universities in Rome and Bologna suffered much from revolutionary activities in 1848 but their standards in the areas of science, mathematics, philosophy and theology were considered adequate.
 Pius recognized that much had to be done and instituted a reform commission in 1851.
 During his tenure, Catholics and Protestants collaborated to found a school in Rome to study international law and train international mediators committed to conflict resolution.
 There was one newspaper, Giornale di Roma, and one periodical, La Civiltà Cattolica, run by Jesuits.

 Arts

 Like most of his predecessors, Pius IX was a patron of the arts.
 He supported architecture, painting, sculpture, music, goldsmiths, coppersmiths, and more, and handed out numerous rewards to artists.
 Much of his efforts went to renovate and improve churches in Rome and the Papal States.
 He ordered the strengthening of the Colosseum, which was feared to be on the verge of collapse.
-Huge sums were spent in the excavation of Christian catacombs, for which Pius created a new archaeological commission in 1853.
+Huge sums were spent in the excavation of the Christian Catacombs of Rome, for which Pius created a new archaeological commission in 1853.

 Jews

 The Papal States were a theocracy in which the Catholic Church and its members had far more rights than other religions.
 Pius IX's religious policies became increasingly reactionary over time.
 At the beginning of his pontificate, together with other liberal measures, Pius opened up the Jewish ghetto in Rome, freeing Jews to reside elsewhere.
 In 1850, after French troops defeated the revolutionary Roman Republic and returned him from exile, the Pope reversed the Republic's religious freedom laws and issued a series of anti-liberal measures, including re-instituting the Jewish ghetto.

-In a highly publicized case from 1858, the police of the Papal States seized a 6-year-old Jewish boy Edgardo Mortara from his parents.
+In a highly publicized case from 1858, the police of the Papal States seized a 6-year-old Jewish boy, Edgardo Mortara, from his parents.
 A Christian servant girl unrelated to the family claimed she had informally baptized him during an illness six years prior, fearing he would die.
-This had made the child legally a Christian convert, and Papal State law forbade Christians from being raised by Jews, even their own parents.
+This had made the child legally a Christian convert, and Papal law forbade Christians from being raised by Jews, even their own parents.
 The incident provoked widespread outrage amongst liberals, both Catholic and non-Catholic, and contributed to the growing anti-papal sentiment in Europe.
 The boy was raised in the papal household, and was eventually ordained a priest at age 21.